 In 2008 special business circumstances determined that he would travel to Korea with GrandMaster Kim Han Chang , the father of Argentine Taekwon-Do.
 GM Kim was the person appointed by Gen. Choi to introduce Taekwon-Do into Argentina in 1967.
 GM Kim is highly regarded not only for his technical skills but mostly for his fine character, and he adopted Adrogué as a disciple, then granting him the rare privilege to have two masters.

 During his lifetime Master Adrogué has been blessed by meeting or training under legends like Gen. Choi Hong Hi, Hwang Kee, Ji Han Jae, H.C.
 Hwang, Sihak Henry Cho, Kim Pyung Soo, Park Jong Soo, Kong Young Bo, Chen Quanzong, Kenzo Miyazawa, Choi Kwang Jo, Cho Hee Il, Kim Suk Jun, Jun Chong, Henry Taejoon Lee, Tran Trieu Quan, Do Ki Hyun, Pak Gumsu, Kim Han Chang, Choi Nam Sung, among others.
 Whenever presented the opportunity of being exposed to a source of higher martial art knowledge, Adrogué will seize it.
 As it is said in Asia, good students are those able to steal the art from the masters.

 Since then Adrogué has travelled to Korea in 2013 and 2015 having the chance to train Taekwon-Do, Shippalki, Taek Kyon and other disciplines, meeting other masters and friends like Sanko Lewis, Ryan MacEachern, Chuck Gorino and Jonathan Than.
 During such last trip Mr. Adrogué joined GrandMaster Park Jong Soo in a visit to Taekwondo Won where they met Masters Zibby Kruk and C.J.Oh (of Korea ITF Hqs.) and most importantly to pay homage to his teacher Gen. Choi by visiting the famous “Fist Monument” in Jeju island, a symbolical location where the basis of Taekwon-Do was laid in the training of the Republic of Korea 29th Army Division in 1954.
-On that occasion Mr. Adrogué was promoted to 7th Dan Master level by GrandMaster Park with the support of GrandMasters Kim and Florindo.
+On that occasion Mr. Adrogué was promoted to 7th Dan Master level by GrandMaster Park with the formal support of GrandMasters Kim and Florindo.
 Thus, Adrogué has joined the ranks of the Allied International Taekwon-Do Council (A.I.T.C.) and is under the tutelage of GM Park.
 In Argentina, he works closely with high calliber instructors as Marcelo Cremona and Hernan Cisternas.

 For English language speakers we especially recommend: